sivasarvepalli/Q-A-from-PDF-and-Text-files/README.md

 ### Project descripition
 Q&A system from PDF and text files.
 The application provides a user-friendly interface using the Streamlit framework, allowing users to interact with the Q&A functionality seamlessly.The uploaded file is analysed and answers are povided for the asked quation from the file.

-In this we have 2 sections, one is pdf analyser using openai API Key Abd other is text documents analyser using an API Key from Hugging Face Transformers which is a pre-trained Q&A system.
+In this we have 2 sections, one is pdf analyser using openai API Key and other is text documents analyser using an API Key from Hugging Face Transformers which is a pre-trained Q&A system.

 # Team Details